learn-co-curriculum/cssi-2.2-variables-and-assignment/Readme.md

 var number = 30; // what does the number mean? var studentCount = 30; // this one is pretty clear!
 ```
 For variable names consisting of multiple words, we can use camelCase or snake_case.
 Usually, javascript developers use camelCase (called camelCase  becauseTheLettersMakeHumpsInTheName).
-In python, developers like snake_case (which sorta looks like a snake, if you squint.) snake_case is slightly easier to read, but it's most important to follow the established conventions, and especially to be consistent within a project.
-That way, other programmers can look at a word and tell in an instant whether it is a variable, or something else!